juliasabatel/Sharks_proyecto/README.md

 ✂️ Maintain at least 6000 rows

+⚙️ Use of five cleaning techniques

 🌍 Know which are the countries with more shark deaths

-⚙️ Use of five cleaning techniques
+⛵️ Deaths from shark attacks by type

+✨ Shark attack fatalities by gender

 # Steps

 🔎 Data scanning

 👀 Duplicate deletion